-As London enters spring 2021, thoughts turn to those beautiful balmy evenings and scorching weekend days of summer more readily than ever, with eating outside one of the first possibilities as England eases out of coronavirus lockdown.
-But what to eat, beyond a DIY BBQ?
+As London enters summer 2022, thoughts turn to those beautiful balmy evenings and scorching weekend days of summer more readily than ever.
+But what to eat, beyond a DIY barbecue?
 Well, as it happens, London’s parks — from Clapham Common to London Fields — are flanked by great restaurants, cafes and bars.
 Here’s where to find the best refreshments.Read More

 The Best Places to Eat in and Around London’s Parks

 More than DIY BBQ: Sri Lankan in Hackney, a French bistro in Bermondsey, and old-school ice lollies in Walthamstow

 Le Délice in the Park

 This is a cafe that serves standard lunch time items, such as baked potatoes, salads, chips, and sandwiches.
 But it’s the ice cream (by Movenpick) and ice lolly selection that makes it such a find.
 And while, for the bo-bo Walthamstow park crowd, there are “natural”, “organic”, “fruit-juice-only” pops available, it’s the retro Franco’s brand Cherry Brandy and Banana Lolly which are thrillingly novel.
 In those there is no nature, nothing organic, and certainly no trace of actual fruit juice.
 So take your pick.